A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Survey of RDF Stores

 \sys{Rapid+}{10.1007/978-3-642-21064-8_4}{2011} is a Hadoop-based system that uses a vertical partitioning strategy for storing RDF data.
 Without indexing, the system targets batch processing.
 Specifically, Pig is used to generate and access tables under a vertical partitioning strategy.
 In order to translate SPARQL queries into PigLatin scripts, user-defined-functions are implemented that allow for optimizing common operations, such as loading and filtering in one step.
 Other optimizations include support for star joins using grouping, and a look-ahead heuristic that reduces and prepares intermediate results for operations that follow; both aim to reduce the number of Hadoop tasks needed to evaluate a query.

-\sys{AMADA}{10.1145/2396761.2398749}{2012} is an RDF store designed for use on the Amazon Web Services (AWS) cloud infrastructure.
-Indexes for the RDF graph are built using using Amazon SimpleDB: a key-value storage solution that supports a subset of SQL.
+\sys{AMADA}{10.1145/2396761.2398749}{2012} is an RDF store based on the Amazon Web Services (AWS) cloud infrastructure.
+Indexes for the RDF graph are built using Amazon SimpleDB: a key-value storage solution that supports a subset of SQL.
 SimpleDB offers several indexing strategies, where ``attribute indexing'' can be used to create three indexes for the three elements of a triple.
 In AMADA, a query is submitted to a query processing module running on EC2, which in turn evaluates triple patterns using the SimpleDB-based indexes.

-\sys{H2RDF(+)}{10.1145/2187980.2188058,Papailiou2013H2RDFHD}{2012} stores RDF graphs in the HBase distributed tabular NoSQL store.
-Three triple permutations (\textsc{spo}, \textsc{pos}, and \textsc{osp}) are created over the HBase tables in the form of key-value pairs.
+\sys{H2RDF(+)}{10.1145/2187980.2188058,Papailiou2013H2RDFHD}{2012} stores RDF graphs using the HBase distributed tabular NoSQL store.
+Three triple permutations (\textsc{spo}, \textsc{pos}, and \textsc{osp}) are created over HBase tables in the form of key-value pairs.
 A join executor module creates the query plan, which decides between the execution of joins in a centralized (local) and distributed (Hadoop-based) manner.
 It further reorders joins according to selectivity statistics.
-Multiway (sort-)merge joins are implemented in Hadoop.
+Multiway (sort-)merge joins are run in Hadoop.

-\sys{Jena-HBase}{10.5555/2887379.2887401}{2012} is a distributed RDF store using HBase as its back-end.
+\sys{Jena-HBase}{10.5555/2887379.2887401}{2012} (also known as \textit{HBase-RDF}\footnote{\url{https://github.com/castagna/hbase-rdf}}) is a distributed RDF store using HBase as its back-end.
 Jena-HBase supports three basic storage layouts for RDF graphs in HBase namely ``simple'': three triple tables, the first indexed and partitioned by \textsc{s}, the second by \textsc{p}, the third by \textsc{o}; ``vertical partitioning'': two tables for each predicate, one indexed by \textsc{s}, the other by \textsc{o}; ``indexed'': six triple tables covering all permutations of a triple.
 Hybrid layouts are also proposed that combine the basic layouts, and are shown to offer better query times at the cost of additional space.
 Jena is used to process joins and queries.

 \sys{Rya}{10.1145/2347673.2347677}{2012} is a distributed RDF store that employs Accumulo -- a key-value and tabular store -- as its back-end.
 However, it can also use other NoSQL stores as its storage component.
 Rya stores three index permutations namely \textsc{spo}, \textsc{pos}, and \textsc{osp}.
 Query processing is based on RDF4J, with index-nested loop joins being evaluated in a MapReduce fashion.
 The count of the distinct subjects, predicates, and objects is maintained and used during join reordering and query optimization.